aadharna/CIFAR-10_ConvNet/README.md

 3) Build the ConvNet
 4) Train the network

-    a) First on one single batch
+    a) First on one single batch.
+This allows us to test and tune hyper-parameters and network architecture without have to train and backprop through the entire network/training data.
+Which in turn leads to more rapid iteration.

     b) Then on the entire dataset